This post may contain affiliate links. Please read my disclosure policy for more details.

 - Lemon juice

-How to make Mediterranean lentil soup
+How to make Mediterranean lentil soup recipe

-(Note: this is a quick description with step-by-step photos, the full recipe is at the bottom of the page)
+(Note: this is a quick description with step-by-step photos; the full recipe is at the bottom of the page)

 - Once these ingredients are prepped, you’re ready to start.

-- Saute’ the onion in olive oil until soft and translucent.
+- Sauté the onion in olive oil until soft and translucent.

-- Stir in the spices.
+- Stir in the turmeric, ginger, cinnamon, cumin.

 - Add lentils, tomatoes, tomato paste, celery, and herbs.